He walked toward the shelf and picked up a jade slip.

 It made it more worthwhile.

-As he walked out of the Array Hall, his thoughts were calm.
+As he stood up, his thoughts were calm.

 He had found something useful.